In the guide

 - Annex I. This covers provisions applicable to businesses involved in primary production of feed*.
 It includes general hygiene and record-keeping requirements

 - Annex II.
 This applies to businesses operating other than at the level of primary production - for example, mixing feeds on farm with additives, using premixtures or manufacturing a compound feed to place on the market.
 It contains standards in relation to facilities and equipment, personnel, quality control, storage and transport, and record-keeping

 - Annex III.
 This covers requirements on feeding food-producing animals, which livestock farmers have to comply with

-[*'Primary production of feed' is defined in EU Regulation (EC) 183/2005 as "the production of agricultural products, including in particular growing, harvesting, milking, rearing of animals (prior to their slaughter) or fishing resulting exclusively in products which do not undergo any other operation following their harvest, collection or capture, apart from simple physical treatment".]Back to top
+[*'Primary production of feed' is defined in Regulation (EC) 183/2005 as "the production of agricultural products, including in particular growing, harvesting, milking, rearing of animals (prior to their slaughter) or fishing resulting exclusively in products which do not undergo any other operation following their harvest, collection or capture, apart from simple physical treatment".]Back to top

 Hazard Analysis and Critical Control Point (HACCP)

 The legislation requires feed businesses that fall within the scope of Annex II to put in place and operate procedures based on the principles of HACCP.
 HACCP is a system of safety management based on the prevention of feed and food safety problems.
 It provides a documented, structured approach to ensuring food safety and places a requirement on businesses to identify, manage and control hazards inherent in the handling and production process.